Ruqayya bint Muhammad

 Ruqayya bint Muhammad (رقية بنت محمد; c.
 603–March 624) was the second eldest daughter of the Islamic prophet Muhammad and Khadija.
-She married the third caliph Uthman and the couple had a son Abd Allah.
+She married the third caliph Uthman.
 In 624, Ruqayya died from an illness.

 Early life

 Born in Mecca around 601 or 602 CE, Ruqayya was the 3rd child and the second daughter of Muhammad and Khadija, his first wife, who was also a successful merchant.

 Marital life

 Marriage with Utbah

-She was married before August 610 to Utbah ibn Abi Lahab, but the marriage was never consummated.
-Ruqayya became a Muslim when her mother died.
+She was betrothed before August 610 to Utbah ibn Abi Lahab, but the marriage was never consummated.
+Ruqayya became a Muslim when her mother did.
 When Muhammad began to preach openly in 613, the Quraysh reminded Muhammad that they had "relieved him of his care for his daughters" and decided to return them so that he would have to support them at his own expense.
 They told Utbah that they would give him "the daughter of Aban ibn Sa'id ibn Al-As or the daughter of Sa'id ibn Al-As" if he divorced Ruqayya.
 After Muhammad warned Abū Lahab that he would go to Hell, Abu Lahab said he would never speak to his son again unless he divorced Ruqayya, which Utbah accordingly did.